The Jackson 5 World Tour: Far East

 Joe Jackson remembers: "After the second Australian tour we have begun to work on a new album and preparation for the following concerts.
 The Jackson 5 had to perform in Manila.
 I always wanted to see the Philippines, therefore simply could not wait, when we will finally go there.
 The moment was suitable because our albums were on sale there so well, that Motown did not have enough time to deliver them...
 We gave a few radio interviews, then we were invited to reception where we were personally welcomed by Imelda Marcos, the first lady of Philippines.
 Our trip to Philippines was a part of tour across the Far East.
 During the tour we in the second time have visited Japan and Hong Kong.
 In November 1974 the tours have ended, and all of us finally could take a vacation."
 In the Philippines, the brothers performed at the Araneta Coliseum in October 1974.
 Planned concerts in Japan spanning across three venues in Tokyo from October 24 to 28 were cancelled for unknown reasons.
 US dates were performed around this time.

 1975

 North America

 Most of the tour schedule consisted of nightclub shows continuing and expanding their Las Vegas Revue to other states.
-During the July 6 concert at the Westbury Music Fair in Westbury, New York, Jermaine left the group after the first show backstage in refusal to sign a contract with Epic Records, which his brothers signed due to the lack of creative freedom back at Motown.
+In February 1975, the group broke a record at the New York Radio City Music Hall Grossing $437,832 for a Serie of 8 concerts in 6 days.During the July 6 concert at the Westbury Music Fair in Westbury, New York, Jermaine left the group after the first show backstage in refusal to sign a contract with Epic Records, which his brothers signed due to the lack of creative freedom back at Motown.
 Marlon would replace Jermaine from this point on during the tour.
 On September 1, the tour would kick off with a brand new setlist, featuring material from the Moving Violation and Forever, Michael albums, as well as a local orchestra depending on their location.
 Prior to that, the orchestra was exclusive to Las Vegas revue nightclub/theater engagements.